Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/2_Applications/README.md

 - Anomaly Detection
 - Recommender Systems

-Kaggle also has very simple and short courses about ML: [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning) and [Intermediate Machine Learning](https://www.kaggle.com/learn/intermediate-machine-learning)
+Kaggle also has elementary and short courses about ML: [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning) and [Intermediate Machine Learning](https://www.kaggle.com/learn/intermediate-machine-learning)

 ## Deep Learning
-The best [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearning-ai&utm_medium=institutions&utm_campaign=20210107-cs-ppt-coursera-welcome-dls) is also teached by Andrew Ng and offered by DeepLearning.AI
+The best [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearning-ai&utm_medium=institutions&utm_campaign=20210107-cs-ppt-coursera-welcome-dls) is also taught by Andrew Ng and offered by DeepLearning.AI
 There are 5 courses on this specialization:
 - Neural Networks and Deep Learning
 - Hyperparameter Tuning, Regularization, and Optimization